n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.converttofile.md

 	* **Confirmed**
 	* **Cancelled**
 	* **Tentative**
 * **UID**: Enter a universally unique ID (UID) for the event.
 The UID should be globally unique.
-The node autogenerates a UID if you don't enter one.
+The node automatically generates a UID if you don't enter one.
 * **URL**: Enter a URL associated with the event.
 * **Use Workflow Timezone**: Whether to use UTC time zone (turned off) or the workflow's timezone (turned on).
 Set the workflow's timezone in the [Workflow Settings](/workflows/settings/).